-All VITOR group tours start and end in the 4 major Italian towns: Rome, Milan, Florence and Venice.
-These towns are easily reachable via air of rail, as major international airports are located in close proximity to all destinations and railway stations located in city centers are linked to an efficient national and international rail network.
+Most VITOR tours start and end in the 4 major Italian towns: Rome, Milan, Florence and Venice.
+These towns are easily reachable via air of rail, as major international airports are located in close proximity to all destinations and railway stations located in city centres are linked to an efficient national and international rail network.
 Note also that these towns are connected via high-speed trains (Freccia Rossa and Italo), making it the fastest way to move within Italy at present.

-Meeting points will be located in hotels, where you could stay the night before upon booking.
-Booking of rooms for the night or nights before the start of a tour can be made through VITOR, upon your instructions.
-On the other hand, you could book your rooms independently, just make sure you can meet your Tour Leader and your group mates on time at the designated starting point.
+Meeting points may be located in airports at Arrival area or in hotels, where you could stay the night before upon booking.
+We can book rooms for the night or nights before the start of a tour, upon your instructions.
+On the other hand, you can book your rooms independently, just make sure you can meet your Guides or your Driver on time at the designated starting point.

-Before the start of the tour, Your personal VITOR Travel Assistant will provide you with any information and assistance you might need for your stay and your travels in Italy.
+Before the start of the tour, your VITOR Tour Manager will provide you with any information and assistance you might need for your stay and your travels in Italy.
 Don’t hesitate to ask!

 Here follow some information about airports and railway stations in major cities.
-For public transfer (buses) as well as taxis, please refer to your VITOR Travel Assistant.
+For public transfer (buses) as well as taxis, please refer to your VITOR Tour Manager.